sourava-mishra/java-sample/README.md

 This article will walk you through building an application that launches with Webapp Runner and deploying that application to Heroku.

-Follow each step to build an app from scratch, or skip to the end get the source for this article.
+F ollow each step to build an app from scratch, or skip to the end get the source for this article.
 You can also use almost any existing Maven webapp project.

 ## Prerequisites